DARK0810/islamic-calendar/text.md

 The application does not allow the month to begin if the conjunction occurs after sunset in Makkah on the "night of doubt," which is the evening of the 29th (the night leading into the 30th).
 This application ensures that crescent-sighting nights happen after the conjunction, which is consistent with practical and Sharia-compliant sighting.
 Its calculations determine the beginnings of the Hijri months with both astronomical and Sharia-compliant precision.
-It is a reliable and innovative scientific method developed by the researcher and professor, Zafer Hallak.
+It is a reliable and innovative scientific method developed by the researcher Mr. Zafer Hallak.
 This application does not allow a month to begin a day before its due date and rejects any sighting that would disrupt the system of Hijri months established by the Prophet, peace and blessings be upon him.
 This application is a step toward unifying the Hijri calendar globally, and I pray to Allah Almighty that it will be adopted by all.
 The application provides the minimum start date for the Hijri month, in accordance with the majority opinion that the variation in moonrise locations should not be considered.